dannyjnwong/dannyjnwong.github.io/_posts/2016-01-30-Specialty-training-competition-ratios.md

 ![center](/figures/2016-01-30-Specialty-training-competition-ratios/unnamed-chunk-6-1.png)

-So this is a little busy, it might be worth reducing the number of Specialties to just GP, CMT, CST, Paediatrics and Anaesthetics.
+So this is a little busy, it might be worth reducing the number of Specialties to just GP, CMT, CST, Paediatrics and Anaesthetics, the top 5 Specialties by number of applicants in all three years.

 {% highlight r %}